 Where there is a greater potential risk, they may need to stay at a more secure facility.
 In this case, they will stay in Secured Forensic Units.
 This is much more similar to a jail setting, although it is still a CamH facility.
 While doctors and nurses are available, there are fewer privileges available and the inmates remain in locked wards.

-How Do ORB Inmates Escape Custody?
+How are ORB Inmates Escaping Custody?

-In hospitals and CamH detention centers, ORB inmates can earn privileges by following the rules and expectations.
+In hospitals and CamH detention centres, ORB inmates can earn privileges by following the rules and expectations.
 For instance, attending counselling, good behaviour, taking medication, passing blood and urine tests.
 These privileges grant them the opportunity to use facilities like TV rooms, the gym and the gardens.
 In some cases, they can even get passes to temporarily leave the hospital grounds.

 These privileges help reinforce good behaviours and reward progress.
 As well, they improve the quality of life during detention and care.
 The privileges are only given if the treatment team believes the individuals can be trusted.